 How to a Facebook Social Commerce Campaign Work?

 As Facebook is such a giant media channel, when your FB social commerce campaign is done right, a business is bound to reach & influence people and improve its brand and sales volume.
+So, hopefully I have convinced you that your company should really be on Facebook.
+And the next question is: how to do it right?

 1. Build a highly interactive Facebook fan-page.